Publishing a report for Justice Canada on behalf of Voice Found

 Impact

 “These are the voices that need to be heard and while some progress has been made, we still have a long way to go.
-I am hopeful that this research will aid many as they look at the issue, and make decisions on how to best support the successful exit of those who've been trafficked, and help them to move forward with their lives.”
+I am hopeful that this research will aid many as they look at the issue, make decisions on how to best support the successful exit of those who've been trafficked, and help them to move forward with their lives.”

 - Cynthia Bland, Founder & CEO Voice Found